stefanvstein/stonehorse.candy/README.md

             () -> recur(foo( a + 1)));
 }
 ```
-... can be used by the trampoline without eating stack:
+...and be used by a trampoline to recur without eating stack:

 ```java
 trampoline(foo(0));
 ```

-The functions done and recur creates data telling the trampoline to either stop calling foo or to continue with the data passed to recur, a Supplier.
+The functions done and recur creates Continuations telling the trampoline to either return with "Foo" or to continue with the data passed to recur, a Supplier.

 This technique does allow for mutual recursion, like: